haekb/nolf1-modernizer-patch-page/index.markdown

 - Optional 4:3 mode for cutscenes
 - New Jukebox menu in Options

-## Latest Patch
+## Latest Patch Highlights

-- Added `NoRawInput` to disable mouse raw input
-- Fixed missing continue button on mission summary screen
-- Improved loading screen time (...that I broke, oops!)
-- Fixed some invisible impassible geometry.
-- Added a experimental developer console, can be toggled on/off with tilde. (`~`)
+- Patched out GameSpy from dedicated/hosted servers and the server browser.
-- Fixed a crash in the weapons hotkey screen.
+- Fixed a bug in ai path finding causing values to not always be accurate.
+- Fixed a silent out of range bug that could cause enemies to disappear and travel to a nearby galaxy at FTL speed!
+- Added a "Blackscreen Fix" work around for Intel HD graphics chips in Display options.

+View the full notes at [itch.io](https://haekb.itch.io/nolf-modernizer)!

 ## Installation